 - Make sure you do not reveal any confidential information when replying to emails.
 Check the legitimacy of the request and be careful not to divulge too much information when you respond;

 - There are many types of malicious emails, including hoaxes, phishing emails, spear phishing emails (a highly targeted type of phishing), Nigerian scams, malicious codes, and spam;

-- never answer suspicious emails.
+- Never answer to suspicious emails.
 By answering, you are confirming to the sender that the email address is valid and active.